 In a unique example of public speaking, organizing realtor Diane B. complimented the Plan Commission for being of diverse racial origin.
 When asked if she supported Conservation Districts, she spoke at length about how she likes trees.
 "I'm not a lawyer, but I have 4 sons who are," she said.
 "And they tell me not to be a lawyer."

-As you listened to private citizens simply trying to defend their basic right to have some zoning self-regulation, did you perhaps feel a little guilty about your position?
+To all the realtors out there who might still have a conscience As you listened to private citizens simply trying to defend their basic right to have some zoning self-regulation, did you perhaps feel a little guilty about your position?
 These are the same neighbors you helped buy and sell houses in Dallas a few years ago, and now you stand against them.
 Or do you think you can't make money without disrupting perfectly stable neighborhoods that would have grown in value if they were renovated instead of destroyed?

 REALTORS who pledge to be considerate of existing neighborhoods get our endorsement and we'll recommend listing with them.

-Plan Commission chair Bruce Wilke, whose current residence value was recently protected by a Conservation District, made a move at the end of the meeting while passing the overlay to geld the document for other residents.
+He approved the gun, but not the bullets Plan Commission chair Bruce Wilke, whose current residence value was recently protected by a Conservation District, made a move at the end of the meeting while passing the overlay to geld the document for other residents.
 Wilke recommended that number of stories, maximum height and floor area ratio (FAR) be dropped from the available controls and 75% signatures must be achieved.
 An overlay document without height or size restrictions would be totally useless.
 Don't worry too much, this is what Dallas is like.
+Fortunately, the document has PASSED, and the Plan Commission's recommendations are just that: recommendations.
+We can continue to show and promote our support for the original Stabilization Overlay document in order to get it through City Council.

 If you've waited to act, to call your representatives, to tell your neighbors to support a basic level of sanity in residential zoning, the time to start is now.
 Seriously WE NEED YOUR CALLS and LETTERS.